How to Put Clients at Ease in Front of a Camera

-Have you ever heard this line?
-"We get a little nervous having our pictures taken.”
-You’ve probably heard this a dozen times and in most of those cases you know it’ll be fine.
-With a few reassurances, most clients relax and trust you.
-But there are plenty of us who, despite your best efforts, are just stiff, awkward and nervous.
-How can you help these people unwind and trust you?
+I have probably heard this said a dozen times or more and in most of those cases I knew it would turn out fine.
+With a few reassurances, most clients will relax and trust you.
+But there are plenty of clients who, despite your best efforts, will remain stiff, awkward and nervous.

-Build The Trust
+1. Build The Trust

-Take Your Time
+2. Take Your Time

-By the time my client arrives, I’m ready to go with a smile on my face and an outstretched hand.
+By the time my client arrives, I am ready to go with a smile on my face and an outstretched hand.
 Introduce yourself to everyone, children included.
 Take a few minutes to chat with them.
 You can talk about the weather, the location, how glad you are to be working with them.
 Just keep it light and friendly.
 I try to keep my clients talking during the shoot, too.
 I ask about how they met, or about their kids’ hobbies.

-Finally, you want to manage the client’s expectations.
-“My daughter gets a little rambunctious…” mom may tell you with trepidation.
-Right away you know she’s afraid you’re going to judge her and her kid.
-Being a mother to twins, I assure clients that there is nearly nothing I haven’t seen.
+Finally, you will want to manage the client’s expectations.
+“My daughter gets a little rambunctious…” Mom may tell you with trepidation.
+Right away you know she is afraid you are going to judge her and her kid.
+Being a mother to twins, I will assure clients that there is nearly nothing I haven’t seen.
 And if her precocious child gets wound up, then we will just roll with it.

-Luckily for all of us, every client and session is unique and presents their own unique challenges for us to work on overcoming and mastering.
+Luckily for all of us, every client and session is unique and presents its own unique challenges for us to work on overcoming and mastering.
 Clients put their trust in us to capture their personalities; including the quiet ones and aren’t we really the lucky ones!

 Do you have any questions or comments about Putting Clients at Ease in Front of a Camera?
 Leave us a comment below - we would LOVE to hear from you!
 And PLEASE SHARE this post using the social sharing buttons (we really appreciate it)!